Jordan-Heath/Jordan-Heath.github.io/README.md

 - [x] Settings to decide the chance of tail/wings
 - [x] Ability to lock body parts to prevent randomization
 - [x] NEW: 461 Animals!
 Sourced from [Here](https://gist.github.com/atduskgreg/3cf8ef48cb0d29cf151bedad81553a54), sorted, and reduced.
-- [x] NEW: Click the name of an animal to be redirected to bing images in a new tab!
+- [x] NEW: Click the name of an animal to be redirected to Bing images in a new tab!

 Otherwise, it is very similar to the Character Generator.